NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - Database NULL should be treated as unknown value.

 ## Targets and Version Support
-Any stable core functions and features contributed to Nelliel must be fully functional with the minimum versions listed below in addition to all later versions of the software.
+Any core functions and features contributed to Nelliel must be fully functional with the minimum versions listed below in addition to all later versions of the software.
 These minimum requirements will change over time due to certain circumstances including (but not limited to):
  - Usage of the minimum version becomes negligible.
  - A necessary feature or function cannot be reasonably implemented.
  - Forward compatibility becomes impractical.